Pedro-Vital/pedro-vital/README.md

 ## Introducing Myself 👋

 Hello, I’m Pedro.
-I hold a Bachelor’s degree in Physics Engineering from UFMS, and my work focuses on data science, applied machine learning, and MLOps, with an emphasis on production-grade systems.
+I hold a Bachelor’s degree in Physics Engineering from UFMS.
+My work focuses on data science, applied machine learning and MLOps, with an emphasis on production-grade systems.

 I design and build end-to-end machine learning systems, from exploratory analysis to automated deployment, monitoring, and retraining in production environments.